Adding Website Images & Image SEO

 Before Upload

-When you resize the file the size will be smaller but you can optimise further by using optimisation tools such as https://tinyjpg.com/ which is an excellent free tool.
+When you resize the file, it will be smaller, but you can optimise it further by using optimization tools such as https://tinyjpg.com/, an excellent free tool.

 Upload into the media library: